-The extensive use of the Glen Canyon National Recreation Area (NRA), which surrounds Lake Powell, is demonstrated by the visitation of 2,061,328 people for calendar year 2012.
-This is a decrease of 11 percent from visitation in 2011.
+The extensive use of the Glen Canyon National Recreation Area (NRA), which surrounds Lake Powell, is demonstrated by the visitation of 1,984,108 people as of November 30, 2013, the latest figure available.
+This decrease from 2012 numbers is probably due to low water conditions.
 The National Park Service has concession-operated facilities at Wahweap, Dangling Rope, Halls Crossing, Hite, and Bullfrog Basin on the reservoir, and at Lees Ferry located 15.8 miles below Glen Canyon Dam on the Colorado River.
+The Navajo Nation operates a marina at Antelope Point.

-Visitation at Rainbow Bridge as of December 2011 was reported by the National Park Service to be 75,214 (a 46 percent decrease from 2011).
+Visitation at Rainbow Bridge as of November 30, 2013, was reported by the National Park Service to be 54,523.
 Rainbow Bridge is considered a sacred site by Native Americans and many go to the site to pray and hold religious ceremonies.
 The National Park Service has requested that visitors voluntarily respect the site and keep from approaching too closely or walking under the bridge.
 Personal watercraft use in the Rainbow Bridge area has been banned since 2000.
+The trail to the monument was closed in September 2013 due to flash flooding that washed out the trail and created hazardous conditions for visitors.
+Two weeks after damage was incurred, the trail was reopened.

 The Carl B. Hayden Visitor Center, adjacent to Glen Canyon Dam and powerplant in Page, Arizona, is owned and maintained by Reclamation and operated by the National Park Service.
 The Glen Canyon Natural History Association conducts public tours of the dam and operates the book sales area in the visitor center.
 Public guided tours will continue as long as the security threat advisory stays at "yellow" or below.
 Self-guided tours of the dam and powerplant were discontinued after September 11, 2001.
 As of January 5, 2009, a fee for guided tours is being charged to offset, in part, increased costs associated with public visitation to the visitor center.
-A project to update and improve the exhibits inside the visitor center is currently being undertaken.
+A \$1.5 million contract to upgrade the interpretive exhibits in the visitor center was awarded in May 2013 to Pacific Studio, Inc., of Seattle, Washington.
+Data gathering to support the chosen theme was undertaken and will shape the final design of the exhibits.
+Installation of the new exhibits is to take place over the winter of 2014-2015 and it is expected to be reopened to the public by May 31, 2015.